Table of Contents

 Final Thoughts: Spice Up Your Life (Safely)

-From sweet bell peppers to the infamous Carolina Reaper, there’s a whole universe of flavors waiting to ignite your palate.
-With this list of hot peppers by heat, you now have the roadmap to explore that universe without burning your face off.
+From sweet bell peppers to the infamous Carolina Reaper, there's a whole universe of flavors waiting to ignite your palate.
+With this guide to hot peppers by heat, you now have the roadmap to explore that universe without burning your face off.

 Remember: spice is personal.
 Some people love the slow burn of a habanero, while others chase the adrenaline rush of a reaper challenge.
 No matter where you land on the heat spectrum, always respect the capsaicin — and maybe keep a glass of milk handy just in case.